Analida's Ethnic Spoon

 Can I freeze ropa vieja?

 Yes, you must completely cool the ropa vieja before freezing.
 Store in airtight containers for up to 4-6 months.
 For single servings, freeze portions in a muffin tin and pop out the frozen rounds and store in freezer bags.
-If you freeze in a container to mold it then vacuum pack, this will keep for 1-2 years frozen.
+If you freeze in a container to mold it then vacuum pack it, this will keep for 1-2 years frozen.

 Can I make this in an instant pot?

 Yes, cook on high for 90 minutes.
 Keep pressure valve in the seal position to release pressure naturally.
+Switch to slow cooker mode until fall-apart tender.

 Popular stews from around the world: